OpenDAoC/OpenDAoC-Core/SRD/02_Character_Systems/Achievement_System.md

 ## Overview

+**Game Rule Summary**: The Achievement System tracks and rewards your accomplishments across all aspects of DAoC, creating permanent records of your progress that span your entire account.
+Every time you kill a dragon, defeat other players in RvR, capture a keep, or master a craft, the system records these achievements and may unlock special titles, merchant access, or other rewards.
+Unlike character progression that's tied to individual characters, achievements are account-wide, so all your characters benefit from your accomplishments.
+The system recognizes both PvE achievements (like slaying epic monsters) and PvP achievements (like becoming a "Master Soldier" with 2,000+ player kills), providing long-term goals and recognition that extend far beyond reaching level 50.
+This creates a sense of permanent progression and accomplishment that persists across characters and play sessions.

 The Achievement System tracks player accomplishments across PvE, RvR, and social activities.
 It provides permanent account-level progress tracking with various categories including combat achievements, time-based milestones, and special accomplishments that can unlock titles, rewards, and recognition.

 ## Core Architecture